rainfall3363/FreeCell/readme.txt

 # Please adjust your terminal or prompt size before start the game.
-# Each game is randomly generated, so probably the exact same game will never be played again.
+# Each game is randomly generated, therefore the exact same game might will never be played again.
-# If you wins the game, card moving commands will be disabled.
+# If you wins the game, moving card commands will be disabled.
 # There may be games that cannot be won.
 # Automatic completion is not available yet.